Introducing Telmai Data Observability Platform

 Telmai can monitor data anywhere, not only after it lands in a data warehouse.
-And it is not limited to batch only, but also works for streaming data.
+And it is not limited to batch only but also works for streaming data.
 So you can get alerted right away.
-Telmai’s engine is designed to support massive parallelism in data processing and won’t unnecessary load your critical infrastructure (e.g. data warehouse or operational database) while analyzing hundreds of sources and with thousands of attributes.
+Telmai’s engine is designed to support massive parallelism in data processing and won’t unnecessarily load your critical infrastructure (e.g., data warehouse or operational database) while analyzing hundreds of sources and thousands of attributes.

-Telmai doesn’t require any prior setup, or configuration.
+Telmai doesn’t require any prior setup or configuration.
 Connect to your source and start monitoring right away.
-With Telmai you can connect to files on Cloud storage, Data warehouse, operational databases or even message bus to observe streams of data.
+With Telmai, you can connect to files in cloud storage, data warehouses, operational databases, or even message buses to observe streams of data.

 For example, let's connect to a BigQuery View.
 All it needs is the dataset name, table/view name and optional Id Attribute, if you have one, so Telmai can track the number of duplicate records: